 Plant-based athletes can easily meet and exceed their protein requirements by eating adequate calories of whole plant foods.
 The protein is packaged with nutrients and countless phytonutrients and is in a form that our bodies are designed to process.
 We say, ‘eat peas, not pea protein’.

 The only supplement that is universally recommended for athletes on plant-only diets is vitamin B12.
 Vitamin D may also be required if there is inadequate sun exposure.
 Other nutrients that may be low in some whole foods vegan diets – iodine, omega 3 fats, selenium – can be boosted through the inclusion of nutrient dense whole plant foods.
 (See Vitamins and Minerals).

 It’s not difficult to eat a whole foods, plant-based diet at home, and with some planning, travel and eating out can be accommodated without too much compromise.
-The following are just a few tips for making a smooth transition. (transition etc parts of the website)
+The following are just a few tips for making a smooth transition:

 - Take several weeks to discover new recipes, staple foods and snacks before making the full transition.

 - Once you have gained confidence in preparing plant-based meals we recommend that you give it 100% for a few weeks to reset your food tastes and experience the full benefits of being a plant powered athlete.

 - Don’t make major dietary (or any other) changes just before competition.

 - Keep it simple, don’t let perfectionism make it too hard.